-Objectives: Awareness of our environment, taking turns, critical thinking, creative expression, vocabulary, small motor control, exploring our senses, sorting, measurement and data collection.
+The objectives of this lesson plan include awareness of our environment, taking turns, critical thinking, creative expression, vocabulary, small motor control, exploring our senses, sorting, measurement, and data collection.

 In the Language Arts Center, the children may each choose a valentine from a boxed set, with the teacher dictating the child's earth-friendly message.
 Valentines are mailed (placed inside classroom mailbox) and the messages are shared at Gathering Time.
 Decorating the mailbox?
 A classroom project.
 Free choice would be an ideal time for each child to add his or her creative touch.

 (Sing to tune of "Row, Row, Row Your Boat.")

 Hug, hug, hug the Earth.

 Share with family and your friends,

 CeCe's Reduce, Reuse and Recycle Game

 Play the 3R Game!
 Talk about reducing waste, reusing and recycling.
 3R scenarios are written out on pieces of paper and placed in a brown sack.
 Children may draw from the bag.
 Examples?
 "I am using small pieces of paper to play this game.
 Am I reducing, reusing or recycling?"
 Another question might be, "I had a glass of milk, the milk is gone now.
 I am left with a plastic carton.
 Which R am I thinking about?"
 Another example?
 "I don't play with many of my toys.
 If I gave the toys to someone much younger, would I be reducing, reusing or recycling?"